roguehistory/DIGH-HIST3812/content/en/news/Nov 1st Update.md

 ## Proposals and Final Projects.

 Proposals will be assessed on collaborative contributions that focus on the process of developing a detailed plan for group execution of your project; with a singular group proposal being submitted via Brightspace on November 10th.
 Select one individual from your group to submit the document via Brightspace and email me at scottcoleman@cmail.carleton.ca to inform me who will upload the document.
-The rubric for grading the document will be created and uploaded via Brightspace by November 2nd.
+The rubric for grading is available via Brightspace under Assignments and Final Project Proposal.

 The writing of the proposal, along with any additional documents, media, etc., should be a shared effort.
 You may, for example, want to use Google Docs to create a shared document that you and your group can collaborate and contribute to.
 As with many co-authored history articles and archaeological projects, cooperation and compromise are key for a successful project.
 History is not written or digitized by one person.
 Not one person digs an entire archaeological site and then writes the report.
 It’s a team effort, and not all teams have equal strengths.
 But together, we can build a more inclusive digital history.